the-sett/elm-serverless-demo/README.md

 Open the localhost demo endpoints in your browser.
 For example, the hello world is running at : http://localhost:3000/

-To close the node process that is running serverless offline:
+To close the process that is running serverless:

-    gulp kill
+    npm stop

 ## Deployment to AWS